Measurement of the energy response of the ATLAS calorimeter to charged pions from $W^{\pm}\rightarrow\tau^{\pm}(\rightarrow\pi^{\pm}\nu_{\tau})\nu_{\tau}$ events in Run 2 data: Width of the distribution

 \section{Width of the \EToverPT distribution}

 The width of the \EToverPT distribution probes the resolution of both the tracker and the calorimeter; however, the tracking component is relatively small outside of the highest energy bins.
 The width will also contain components from the modelling of \pu noise falling into the region of the calorimeter considered in the measurement.
 These can be reliably corrected for in measurements of the scale, but the effect on the resolution is much harder to mitigate, so the level of agreement between simulation and data, which both include these effects, is considered.
-The increase in the width of \EToverPT in simulated samples with $\langle\mu\rangle\sim20$ and $\langle\mu\rangle\sim50$ is 8\% (16\%) at 16--20~\GeV\ and 3\% (12\%) at 30--50~\GeV\ in the central (endcap) regions.
+The increase in the width of \EToverPT due to the effects of \pu is measured by looking at the difference between the width in two simulated samples with $\langle\mu^{\textrm{PU}}\rangle\sim20$ and $\langle\mu^{\textrm{PU}}\rangle\sim50$.
+For the central (endcap) region the difference is found to be 8\% (16\%) for $16<\pTtrack<20$~\GeV\ and 3\% (12\%) for $30<\pTtrack<150$~\GeV.
 The impact of mismodelling the \pu is expected to be small for most of the \pTtrack spectrum since the simulation includes \pu and should capture most of the effect.
 Figure~\ref{fig.resVsPt} shows the relative width of the \EToverPT distribution as a function of track \pT in the central and endcap regions.
 In the central region the simulation shows about $10\%$ better resolution than the data, while in the endcaps the level of agreement is generally better.
 The relative width across $|\eta|$ is shown for three \pTtrack bins in Figure~\ref{fig.resVsEta}.
 In both figures the resolution for tracks selected in simulation is found to contribute significantly at high momentum, but across much of the spectrum it is significantly smaller than the calorimeter contributions, indicating that the discrepancies between simulation and data are more likely due to the simulation of the calorimeter response.